HomeBlogDoD Civilian vs. Military Hearing Conservation: Key Differences Explained

 DoD Civilian vs. Military·10 min read·Updated 2025

-DoD installations typically employ both military personnel and civilian workers, often in the same noise-hazardous environments.
-Safety managers who administer hearing conservation programs at these mixed worksites face a compliance challenge that doesn't exist in the private sector: two distinct populations, two different governing frameworks, and different program elements for each.
+DoD installations employ both military personnel and civilian workers, often in the same noise-hazardous environments.
+The two populations are governed by different frameworks, with different program elements for each.
 This guide maps the key differences so HCP administrators can run one installation HCP that correctly addresses both populations.

 The Governing Framework Split